espocrm/ext-export-import/README.md

 ## Configuration

-The export / import process can be configured in `custom/Espo/Custom/Resources/metadata/app/exportImport.json`
+The export / import process can be configured in `custom/Espo/Custom/Resources/metadata/app/exportImport.json` or by cli command.

 ### Import Type